MicrosoftDocs/msix-docs/msix-src/app-installer/installing-windows10-apps-web.md

 ## App Installer Security

-With version <bugbug> of the App Installer, the following security measures have been added:
+With Build 1.24.1981 of the App Installer, the following security measures have been added:

 * Internet Zone validation
 * Microsoft SmartScreen Validation